 Stage 2 reading - Inference

-Students use information in spoken, visual and written texts to infer meaning.
+Students will use information in spoken, visual and written texts to infer meaning.
 Students will use background knowledge, predictions, clues in the text and understanding of character and purpose to make inferences

 - EN2-4A: uses an increasing range of skills, strategies and knowledge to fluently read, view and comprehend a range of texts on increasingly challenging topics in different media and technologies

 - EN2-8B: identifies and compares different kinds of texts when reading and viewing and shows an understanding of purpose, audience and subject matter.

 - UnT7: uses common signposting devices such as headings, subheadings, paragraphs, navigation bars and links to navigate texts (process)